10 Travel Hacks For Popular Summer Activities In Lake Tahoe

 Yet another precious stone on the necklace of Lake Tahoe.
 Arguably the most striking of its beaches.
 The iconic crescent-shaped sandy beach highlights the legendary clarity of the waters of Big Blue.
 And on the other side are jaw-dropping coves filled with polished boulders the size of Buicks.
 This heaven on Earth provides some of the best scenery for sunrise/sunset shots anywhere.
 With minimal parking, you must get up pretty early to enjoy Sand Harbor.
 If you aren’t already there by 8 am (or earlier), you’re probably too late.

-Sand Harbor Introduces Reservations
+Sand Harbor Uses Reservations

 East Shore Trail – an Attraction on its Own